timescale/docs/self-hosted/install/installation-windows.md

 script, which is included with the `timescaledb-tools` package.
 For more information, see the [configuration][config] section.

-## Set up the Timescale extension
+## Set up the TimescaleDB extension

-When you have PostgreSQL and Timescale installed, you can connect to it from your local system using the `psql` command-line utility.
+When you have PostgreSQL and TimescaleDB installed, you can connect to it from your local system using the `psql` command-line utility.

 <Windows />

 <Procedure>

-### Setting up the Timescale extension
+### Setting up the TimescaleDB extension

 1. On your local system, at the command prompt, connect to the PostgreSQL instance as the `postgres` superuser: